-Total Estimated Allocations Prior to Presumed Allocation Budgeted Amount Additional to Complete Study Federal Cost FY (BY-1) in FY (BY-1) for FY (BY) After FY (BY) \$ \$ \$ \$ \$ 1,500,000 0 0 200,000 1,300,000
+Total Allocations Presumed Budgeted Additional Estimated Prior to Allocation Allocation Allocation Amount to Complete Federal Cost FY (BY-3) In FY (BY-3) in FY (BY-2) in FY (BY-1) in FY (BY) After FY (BY) \$ \$ \$ \$ \$ \$ \$ XXX,XXX XX,XXX XX,XXX XX,XXX XX,XXX 2/ XX,XXX 1/ XX,XXX

-PROJECT NAME: Study Name - Type (Types are 'Aquatic Ecosystem Restoration'; 'Flood Risk Management'; 'Navigation'; All one line with a return space below the dollars.)
+PROJECT NAME: Study Name - Type (Types are 'Aquatic Ecosystem Restoration'; 'Flood and Storm Damage Reduction'; 'Navigation'; All one line with a return space below the dollars.)

 The study area includes...
-(Furnish a brief description of the study area, water resource development problems, and principle purposes of the study.
+(Furnish a brief description of the study area, water resource development problems, and principal purposes of the study.
 For example, for flood risk management studies any information available on recent flood history (dates, physical and dollar losses, etc.), or for navigation studies include information on use (commercial vs. recreation) cargo types and quantities if known.
 For ecosystem restoration studies, include information that addresses the performance components in Aquatic Ecosystem Restoration Section of the Program Development Manual (do not enter the scores) and information about the physical area involved.)